 Level 8 BA (Hons) in Early Childhood Education and Care - Subject to QQI Validation

-is designed with Early Childhood professionals, and the children they will engage with, in mind.
+The degree is designed with Early Childhood professionals, and the children they will engage with, in mind.
 The programme has three exit awards – Higher Certificate in ECEC (level 6), BA Ord in ECEC (level 7), and BA Hons.
 In ECEC (level 8).
 At each exit award stage, the programme aims to equip future ECEC professionals with the tools to navigate the ever changing landscape of early childhood education and care in Ireland and internationally, provide learners with the tools and dispositions to provide the best practice and care for the children they engage with, and to enable learners to think critically about their roles as professionals, both locally and globally.

 Learners will be required to complete the four-year, 240 credit award, a large aspect of which involves experiential learning in the work place and on successful completion of the programme will achieve a BA in Early Childhood Education and Care (Hons) Level 8 award.